-In a cocktail shaker filled with ice, add the vanilla liqueur, bourbon, chipotle-orange syrup, and orange bitters.
+In a cocktail shaker, add the bourbon, vanilla liqueur, chipotle-orange syrup, and orange bitters.
+Fill with ice.

 - Originally, this recipe used Navan for the vanilla liqueur.
 Unfortunately, that has been discontinued since the book was published, so you will have to substitute it with another vanilla liqueur.